Can you 'think big'?

 We are only interested in people who really want to give and do what is needed.
 We don't take on casual volunteers who want to do a little bit when it suits them.

-We provide all necessary training.
+Previous conservation experience is unnecessary as we provide all necessary training.

 This is a potentially life-changing opportunity to make a dream of helping wildlife come true.
 But it needs a serious attitude and step-by-step commitment.